PowerDNS/pdns/docs/markdown/authoritative/modes-of-operation.md

 Upon an incoming AXFR, PowerDNS calls our `axfrfilter` function for each record.
 All HINFO records are replaced by a TXT record with a TTL of 99 seconds and the specified string.
 TXT Records with names starting with `_tstamp.` get their value (rdata) set to the current time stamp.
+A records are appended with a TXT record.
 All other records are unhandled.